 JMI MOL is offered to high school 11th and 12th grade teens.

 No they don’t – traveling to Poland can be an emotional experience so we want to make sure for your sake and the sake of the group you are up to it.
 An essay and interview process are part of the application and acceptance process.

 High school teenagers currently in 11th or 12th grade living in the U.S.

 5. Do I have to belong to a JCC to apply?

 No you don’t.
-We work with JCC’s to offer this program to their members however it is open to non JCC members as well.
+We work with JCC’s to offer this program to their members; however, it is open to others as well.

 You will want to have money for gifts, extra snacks, and miscellaneous items.
 There are no restrictions on the amount of foreign currency visitors may bring into Israel.
 From our experience, participants spend an average of $100/week for gifts, extra snacks and drinks etc.